tharunc-NEU/tesla_supply_chain/README.md

 ## **7. Visualization and Insights**
 ### **Sentiment Distribution:**
-We visualized the sentiment score distribution to understand the sentiment distribution across articles.
+I visualized the sentiment score distribution to understand the sentiment distribution across articles.

 ```python
 import seaborn as sns